McCarthy praises Trump, Gaetz for helping secure Speakership

 Things appeared tense between Gaetz and other lawmakers — one had to be physically restrained — but McCarthy said it wasn’t heated.

-Gaetz cast a “present” vote on the 15th ballot as well but so did all five other Republican holdouts.
+Gaetz cast a “present” vote on the 15th ballot as well, but so did the five other Republican holdouts.

 McCarthy added he’s “1,000 percent” confident he’ll be Speaker for a full two-year term.